 Consuming alcohol can damage your internal organs, such as the stomach, liver and kidney.
 This adds strain to those systems and makes your fat-burning processes and metabolism less efficient.
 Over time, this damage can significantly impact the body’s ability to burn fat effectively, leading to weight gain.
 It can also negatively interfere with hormone production in the body, including testosterone, which stimulates the metabolism and is essential for muscle function and development.
 By compromising testosterone production, alcohol makes it even harder to burn fat and lose weight.

 While all this talk of increased (and empty) calories, slowing metabolism and the increased urge to snack may sound a bit discouraging, you don’t have to quit alcohol completely.
 Alcohol can increase your good cholesterol, so our advice is - take it in moderation.
 If you can’t keep away from the wine, try switching to a nice Rosé and add plenty of ice and a splash of soda water to make it last longer.
 If spirits are your thing, make sure you use diet mixers rather than the sugar-laden variety and steer well clear of those pre-mixed cans.
 You can still satisfy your cravings but avoid that dreaded weight gain.

 As a general rule of thumb, enjoy a drink but don’t get drunk.
 And if you have a special occasion looming, enjoy yourself and get back into healthier habits the next day.
 We know those special occasions can come with a hefty price tag so if your budget is a little tight right now, we’re here to help you out.
-Just check out our flexible mini-loans from $1K - $5K to find out how quick and easy it is to get your hands on some extra funds.
+Just check out our cash loans from $1,000 to find out how quick and easy it is to get your hands on some extra funds.
 Once a loan is approved, we can usually deposit the funds into your bank account within a few hours - so you can go ahead and start planning that special occasion now!